webtiming/timingsrc/source/timingobject/README.md

 The *timingsrc* property of a Timing Wrapper references the source TimingObject.
 A TimingWrapper object always slaves to its *timingsrc*.
 By subscribing to change notifications on *timingsrc*, the Timing Wrapper will always be reflect the current state of its *timingsrc*.

 By implementing the TimingObject API, the Timing Wrapper additionally presents itself as a new TimingObject (with transformed behavior).
 Timing Wrappers can slave to other Timing Wrappers.
 This way, complex behaviors may be built step by step.

+It is always safe to add a Timing Wrapper, they never affect the behavior of the *timingsrc*.
+However, Timing Wrappers may forward update requests.